Constraints on extended Bekenstein models from cosmological, astrophysical, and local data: Theoretical background

 \subsection{Bekenstein's model and the Bekenstein-Sandvik-Barrow-Magueijo extension}

-\enlargethispage*{1\baselineskip} The original Bekenstein model introduced in \cite{bekensteinOriginal} and discussed more extensively in \cite{Bekenstein-2} seeks a purely phenomenological minimalist implementation of a varying fine-structure constant $\alpha = e^2/(\hbar c)$, that remains theoretically self-consistent with standard quantum electrodynamics (for a discussion on self-consistency of varying~$\alpha$ models see e.g. \cite{UzanCst2011} and \cite{Bekenstein-2}).
+\enlargethispage*{1\baselineskip} The original Bekenstein model introduced in \cite{bekensteinOriginal} and discussed more extensively in \cite{Bekenstein-2} seeks a purely phenomenological minimalist implementation of a varying fine-structure constant $\alpha$, that remains theoretically self-consistent with standard quantum electrodynamics (for a discussion on self-consistency of varying~$\alpha$ models see e.g. \cite{UzanCst2011} and \cite{Bekenstein-2}).

-To do so, one assumes that a variation of the electron charge $e$ is induced by a free scalar field $\epsilon$ as $e(x^\mu) \propto \epsilon(x^\mu)$.
+To do so, one assumes that a variation of the electron charge\footnote{We are already here implicitly in natural units, and considering the QED unitless gauge coupling $e/\sqrt{\hbar c \epsilon_0}$ (here in S.I. units).} $e$ is induced by a free scalar field $\epsilon$ as $e(x^\mu) \propto \epsilon(x^\mu)$.
 The fine-structure constant will then change according to $\alpha \propto\epsilon^{2}$.
 At the action level, $\epsilon$ must have a kinetic term.
 Its presence will also change the couplings (charges) appearing in the electromagnetic covariant derivatives, leading to a necessary redefinition of the connection coefficients $A\to \epsilon\,A$ and its associated 2-form curvature/field strength $F(A) \to F(\epsilon \,A)$.
 In order to preserve the gauge invariance of the theory under the unitary group $U(1)$, an extra factor of $\epsilon^{-2}\propto \alpha^{-1}$ is required in the kinetic Lagrangian density of the photon field.
 Such a term is formally equivalent to a space- and time-dependent change in the vacuum's permeability.

 With the additional change of variable $\phi \equiv \ln(\epsilon)$, the variation of the fine-structure constant with redshift is then given by

 with the index 0 labelling values of objects at $z=0$ and $\alpha_0 \sim 1/137$ being the value of the fine-structure constant as measured locally in the laboratory \citep{ParticleDataGroup:2020ssz}.
 From Eq.~\ref{eq:alphazbsbm}, one can derive the expected rate of variation of the fine-structure constant today as